bendalab/thunderfish/docs/thunderfish.md

 Best practice is to move the configuration file at the root of the file tree where data files of a recording session are stored.

-Use the `-vv` switch to see which configuration files are loaded:
+Use the `-v` switch to see which configuration files are loaded:
 ```
-thunderfish -vv data.wav
+thunderfish -v data.wav
 ```

 Open the configuration file in your favourite editor and edit the settings.